JANO-PDA/PDA/app/src/main/java/com/example/myapplication/data/FUTURE.md

 ## Animation System Roadmap

 ### Phase 1: Foundation (Current)
-- **Basic Task Creation Animation**: Maintain the current single animation style for all task creations
+- **Native Compose Animations**: Use built-in Compose animations for all UI feedback
 - **Performance Optimization**: Focus on ensuring animations are lightweight and non-blocking
 - **Consistent UX**: Ensure a uniform animation experience across the application